MakeSchool-Tutorials/Makestagram-Swift/P12-Creating-Custom-Post-Cell/content.md

       return cell
     }

 1. In this line we have added a cast to `PostTableViewCell`.
 In Storyboard we've configured a custom class for our Table View Cell.
 In order to access its specific properties we need to perform a cast to the type of our custom class.
-Without this cast the `cell` variable would have a type of a plain old `UITableViewCell` instead of our `PostTableViewCell`
+Without this cast the `cell` variable would have a type of a plain old `UITableViewCell` instead of our `PostTableViewCell`.
 2. Using the `postImageView` property of our custom cell we can now decide which image should be displayed in the cell.
 We grab the `image` property of the post.

 Now you can run the app and you will see...